-Below are the facts on OMA Insurance offered through the Ontario Medical Association as of 2021
+Below are some details on OMA Insurance offered through the Ontario Medical Association as of 2022

 OMA Life insurance

 The OMA offers two life insurance options.
-A Group term to 75 life insurance and a flex term 10 / 20 life insurance plan through New York Life.
+A Group term to 75 life insurance and a flex term 10 / 20 life insurance plan.

 As of 2022, the OMA Insurance group term to 75 life insurance plan is term insurance where rates increase every 5 years, rates are subject to tax, the plan in not convertible to permanent coverage and at most ages it is expensive compared to individual coverage even after OMA refund.
 More important, coverage begins to decrease by 10% per year at age 65 (while the price remains the same!).
 At age 75, only 10% of the original coverage may be paid up.